 Description

-Dumps lsass.exe memory to disk using a selectable technique and optionally XOR-encrypts the output.
+Dumps lsass.exe memory to disk using a selectable technique with optional GZip compression and XOR encryption.

 Overview